loginom/loginom-help-en-omegat/data/processors/scrutiny/autocorrelation.md

    * **Time** is recommended in the case of the small lag count processing.
    * **Frequency** is recommended in the case of the large lag count processing to speed up the calculation process.
    * **Auto **: the handler will define the calculation area according to the lag count independently.
-* **Calculate PACF**: availability of this flag adds calculation of partial autocorrelation function.
+* **Calculate PACF**: availability of this checkbox adds calculation of partial autocorrelation function.
 Its distinctive feature is exclusion of the correlation dependence between the observations inside the lags, namely, partial autocorrelation function in each lag differs from the standard autocorrelation function by the value of remote autocorrelations with smaller time lags.
 Consequently, partial autocorrelation function provides more detailed characteristics of the autocorrelation dependence inside the time lag.